An individual can open a sole trader in Hungary, which is a type of business with no legal personality.

 Our Hungarian lawyers can provide you with legal assistance if you are interested in setting up a sole trader in Hungary.

-The sole proprietorship in Hungary
+Sole proprietorship in Hungary

-must apply for a sole trader permit
+Necessary documents for obtaining a sole trader’s permit

-- proof of payment for the application fee;
+- Proof of payment for the application fee;

-- criminal record;
+- Criminal record;

-- qualification documents: proof that the individual is qualified to perform the respective activity;
+- Qualification documents: proof that the individual is qualified to perform the respective activity;

-- personal identification documents and residence documents;
+- Personal identification documents and residence documents;

-- employment certificates (if the individual does not perform the sole trader activity as the main occupation).
+- Employment certificates (if the individual does not perform the sole trader activity as the main occupation).